 Tired of Reading?
 Please listen to the blog

 The importance of the role of public health professionals can be clearly understood when there is a massive outbreak of diseases like the Novel Coronavirus.
 Such conditions can be avoided, contained, and eradicated with proper awareness and timely measures.
-These public health professionals are the ones who create awareness about the contagious diseases among the common public and help the masses combat it if the situation gets worse.
-Besides, they will be in the best position to look out the community as a whole.
+These public health professionals are the ones who create awareness about the contagious diseases among the common public and help the masses combat them if the situation gets worse.
+Besides, they will be in the best position to look out for the community as a whole.

 The field of public health is a dynamic and challenging one that rewards those who are interested in it.
-Unlike most other professions in the medical field, public health officials are responsible for the collective health of the society rather than individuals.
+Unlike most other professions in the medical field, public health officials are responsible for the collective health of society rather than individuals.
 Unlike doctors and health workers who focus on providing medicine, treatment, and other clinical services that focus on the healing aspects of an individual’s health, public health focuses primarily on disease prevention, health promotion, and the overall health of the community.

 Globally, better public medical care is the need of the hour.
 Day by day, we are facing new and challenging public health problems of international proportions, from global pandemics like coronavirus to climate change.
 These issues need to be addressed to build a healthy and safe society.
 Today, public health has become a significant sector for providing the public with protection and is expected to grow in the years to come.

 A list of public health safety achievements in Africa and on the global front made possible with the help of public health are as follows: